contest-framework/server/documentation/configure.md

 The `test-file-line` action works similar to the `test-file` action, but the Contest client also sends the line that your cursor is currently at.
-This allows you to execute one specific unit test.
+This allows you to execute a single specific test.

 Here is how you would use this: